Master of Science in Engineering

 Dual Degree Programs

-The Cockrell School offers two dual degree programs: one in mechanical engineering (manufacturing and decision systems engineering) and business administration, and one in engineering and public affairs.
+The Cockrell School offers three dual degree programs: one in mechanical engineering (manufacturing and decision systems engineering) and business administration, one in biomedical engineering and medicine, and one in civil engineering and public affairs.
 More information is available from the graduate adviser in each program.

 Graduate engineering study may also be a component of the master's and doctoral degrees in computational science, engineering, and mathematics described in Intercollegial Programs.